 The first Meals on Wheels program was established in England during WWII, and by 1957 had spread to the U.S.

 In January 1968, Meals on Wheels of Loveland and Berthoud became the first home-delivery meal service program established west of the Mississippi River.
-Our organization’s conception was a collaborative, community effort led by local Red Cross volunteer Dorothy Morin, and philanthropist Helen Erion and other individuals concerned with the need for good nutrition and socialization for the homebound.
+Our organization’s conception was a collaborative, community effort led by local Red Cross volunteer Dorothy Morin, philanthropist Helen Erion and other individuals concerned with the need for good nutrition and socialization for the homebound.

 On that January day, 12 meals were prepared and delivered out of the local Elks Club kitchen.
 Today, we operate out of our own site in downtown Loveland with a commercial grade kitchen, preparing over 78,000 meals annually for homebound clients and 25,665 meals to homeless and low-income community members.
-2018 marks our 50th year of serving communities in Southern Larimer County.
+2018 marked our 50th year of serving communities in Southern Larimer County.